 - A v MOD (unreported) , QBD before Mitting J: High Court trial of alleged assault of an interpreter in Afghanistan who had been considered a security risk.

-Matt has considerable public inquiry experience, having represented over 250 MOD witnesses in the Public Inquiry into the death of Baha Mousa (led by Neil Garnham QC).
+Matt has considerable public inquiry experience and is currently instructed to act as Junior Counsel to the Independent Inquiry into Child Sexual Abuse (IICSA).
+He was previously instructed in the Kenyan Emergency Gourp Litigation (known as the ‘Mau Mau’ litigation) and represented over 250 MOD witnesses in the Public Inquiry into the death of Baha Mousa (led by Neil Garnham QC).

 Matt regularly appears at inquests, in particular those involving healthcare issues or deaths in custody.

 The Kenyan Emergency Group Litigation is at an end - Nov 2018

 Guy Mansfield QC upholds Kenya Emergency Group Litigation judgment in Court of Appeal - Oct 2018

 Sarabjit Singh to lead Matt Donmall in landmark rating law case in Supreme Court on Monday - Nov 2016